 It's important to note that each type of Medigap plan offers a different combination of standardized benefits.
 Plans with fewer benefits may offer lower premiums.

-Other factors such as age, gender, smoking status, health and where you live can also affect Medigap plan rates.
+As you compare Medicare Supplement quotes, keep in mind that other factors such as age, gender, smoking status, health and where you live can also affect Medigap plan rates.

 Medicare Supplement Insurance plan premiums could be more expensive for older beneficiaries for a few reasons, such as:

 - If you wait until after your Medigap Open Enrollment Period to sign up for a Medigap plan, insurance companies can charge you a higher premium based on your health.